 How to save money in Dublin

-Finally, if you can, I’d recommend walking around the city as much as possible and avoid using taxis on your trip.
-Dublin is a compact city and you’ll experience so much more by foot.
-But if the weather’s pants, this is Ireland after all, you could take advantage of the hop-on hop-off bus included in the Dublin Pass.
+Finally, if you can, I’d recommend walking around the city as much as possible and avoiding using taxis on your trip.
+Dublin is a compact city, and you’ll experience much more of its lively atmosphere if you travel on foot.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability